RodrigoSdeCarvalho/RodrigoSdeCarvalho/README.md

 ### Hi there 👋

 I love Computer Science and AI.
-I'm currently an AI engineer at SRS.

 ## <img width="45" alt="about" src="https://raw.github.com/elizarov/elizarov/master/about.png"> About Me